Pontic Greek genocide: Organization of Angora government and continuation of the genocide

+"Ağa, clean up Pontus well," I said.
+"I'm cleaning it," he said.
+"Don't leave stone upon stone in the Greek villages," I said.
+"That is what I'm doing, but I'm preserving the churches and the good buildings because they might be needed," he said.
+"Destroy those too; even send their stones far away and scatter them.
+Just in case, so that they can't say that there was a church here again," I said.
+"Indeed, let's do that.
+I hadn't thought of that," he said.

+— Riza Nur to Topal Osman, (Hayat ve Hatıratım.
+Vol. 3. İstanbul: İşaret Yayınları, 1992, p.
+164).

 The Nationalists were worried about the permanent occupation and Hellenization of certain Anatolian regions, particularly with the prospect of Ionia coming under direct Athenian rule, because it might cause the separatism of other Ottoman Greeks.
 The fear of rebellion by Greeks, leading to the establishment of a Pontic state along the Black Sea, intensified significantly after the Greek landing in Smyrna on May 15.
 This became one of main reasons (and justifications) for the final stage of the genocide.

 In late May 1919, Kemal, having recently arrived in Samsun, informed Constantinople that since the Armistice there were "forty guerrilla bands", engaged in an "organized program", and were killing Turks to "establish a Pontus state".
 However, the reality was completely different.
 All this separatist hubbub resulted in no organized acts of rebellion and very few instances of anti-Turkish actions.
 The majority of Ottoman Greeks, both in the Pontus and elsewhere in Anatolia, were not swayed by ethnic-nationalist appeals.
 An American diplomat who visited major Pontic cities in the summer of 1919 noted that "many of the most influential and rational Greeks ... in Trebizond viewed this policy [of separatism] with disfavor".
 Even the local Greek Archbishop, Chrysantonos, opposed it.
 The reasons for the reluctance of Ottoman Greeks to accept the pan-Hellenic national message, let alone act upon it, remain unclear.
 It could be attributed to a lack of well-developed political consciousness or centuries of submission to Islamic dominance.
 Additionally, the fear of massacres, similar to what had happened to Armenians, likely played a significant role.
 Demographic factors were also important, as Turks were the majority in Pontus, as they were in Anatolia as a whole, and Pontic Greeks were aware of this, regardless of what their representatives occasionally claimed.